 - Find the total combined size of a Full restore point (VBK) from each of the Backup jobs that will be included in the Backup Copy job.
 (X)

 Note: You may end up with a slightly smaller copy job due to compression and deduplication of similar blocks, but it’s preferable to plan for more.

 - Determine how many full backups you’ll have: (Y)

 - One full for every Weekly, Monthly, Quarterly, and Yearly GFS archival point

 - Add one more full for the overhead needed while GFS backup is being made.
 (Y+1)

-Multiply that total by the size estimate for the full backup.
-Ensure your repository will have space for at least this much data, and a bit more for incrementals/variance in data.
+- Multiply that total (Y+1) by the size estimated for a full backup (X).
+Ensure your repository has space for at least this much data, and a bit more for incrementals/variance in data.

-Consider two local backup jobs being written to a single backup copy job.
-A full backup of the first job is around 750GB and a full backup of the second is 500GB.
-Add the two together.
-1.25TB should be accounted for the combined full of the copy job, and a minimum of another 1.25TB should be allowed for the merge.
+A Backup Copy job is created to offsite restore points from two onsite Backup jobs.
+A Full restore point (VBK) from the first job is around 750GB and a Full restore point (VBK) from the second backup job is 500GB.
+Adding the two together, 1.25TB should be accounted for the combined full created by the Backup Copy job, and a minimum of another 1.25TB should be allowed for the merge.

-Assuming no GFS retention on this example job, the backup copy repository should have:
+In this example GFS retention is disabled, the backup copy repository should have: